Grinnell Glacier Trailhead hikers navigate rocky ledges beside a waterfall along Glacier National Park’s Grinnell area.

 Do I need bear spray at every national park?

 No — it depends entirely on the park.
 Strongly recommended at Glacier, Yellowstone, and Grand Teton where grizzlies are present (92% effective in stopping attacks per peer-reviewed research).
-It is explicitly illegal in Great Smoky Mountains National Park.
+It is permitted in Great Smoky Mountains National Park when carried strictly for protection against aggressive wildlife and when the product meets current NPS requirements.
 At parks with only black bears, proper food storage and noise-making are the critical habits.
 Always verify rules at your specific park’s NPS.gov page before packing.

 Our team researches national park gear, regulations, and conditions year-round.
 We cross-reference NPS.gov, ranger-issued guidance, and current trail reports across dozens of parks to keep every packing list accurate and 2026-current.